janek/dewebflow/README.md

 *unwebflow is a creative extension of the Webflow free tier*

 ## Should you use this?
 - Webflow is a great tool, before skipping payment consider if you should pay.
-For example, if your project is a big or small, commercial or non-commercial, and what country it's based in
+For example: is your project is a big or small, commercial or non-commercial?
+What's the average income in the country it's based in?
 - This project has limitations (see below), so it might not work for your case
 - Webflow has a (paid) export feature, depending on your case it might be easier for you to just use that